Lowcountry preparing for St. Patrick’s Day celebrations, parades

 Organizers say they are happy to be back after three years apart.

-“We’re going to be bigger and better and the Irish is alive and well in Charleston,” says Finnegan.
+“We’re going to be bigger and better and the Irish are alive and well in Charleston,” says Finnegan.

 If there are changes to events for the North Charleston event due to weather, they’ll be posted on the city’s Facebook page.